 Postgraduate Virtual Talks Series

-This year, in light of the COVID-19 restrictions, MIC has made a special effort to reach out to prospective students online.
-As part of our efforts we will be running a Postgraduate Virtual Talks Series, which will be focusing on MIC's Postgraduate Programmes.
-The series will run across February and March 2021.
-In order to help you continue your educational journey our lecturers will be available online to answer your queries about postgraduate programmes at MIC.
+This year, in light of the COVID-19 restrictions, MIC made a special effort to reach out to prospective students online.
+As part of our efforts we held a Postgraduate Virtual Talks Series in February and March 2021, which focused on MIC's Postgraduate Programmes.

 "The best feature of Postgraduate study here at Mary Immaculate College is the support we get from the Research and Graduate School"